 This is our first choice for its unbeatable best value for money.
 Not too expensive and doesn’t come with thousands of sounds and features you’d never use, but it is not too simple to make you regret you didn’t opt for a more expensive one.
 This is as good as a proper (acoustic) piano.
 There are 88 wide-weighted keys and it comes with superb sound, headphone jack, a proper stand that won’t look shabby in your living room, 3 pedals and a cover.
 The cover will prevent liquid spillage from damaging the unit.
 It also comes in 3 different colours: black, mahogany and white.
 The price usually ranges between £650 to £750.

-It carries the same features as the Yamaha above, but the brand is not as well-known or of the same reputation.
-We would prefer the Yamaha option, as it is simply the best value for money, but this Axus may be a great bargain.
+It carries the same features as the Yamaha above, and the brand is as well-known and of the same if not better reputation.
+We would prefer the Yamaha option, as it is simply the best value for money, but this Korg may be a great bargain.
 It has good online reviews so we don’t wish to dismiss it for being less known.
 C. £550, which would save you £100 from the Yamaha option.

 We can not say we know much about this brand, but being half the price of the Yamaha above is something we couldn’t dismiss.
 Note that the stand, sturdy as it may be, looks less like a firm piece of furniture and more like a DIY, especially with the wire-attached plastic pedal.
 It doesn’t feel as right but many reviewers seem to like it, probably for the very competitive pricing of c. £300.